 Similar observations can be made using a meter stick held at different locations along its length.

-If the pole vaulter holds the pole as shown in Figure 9.20, the situation is not as simple.
+If the pole vaulter holds the pole as shown in [link], the situation is not as simple.
 The total force he exerts is still equal to the weight of the pole, but it is not evenly divided between his hands.
 (If , then the torques about the cg would not be equal since the lever arms are different.)
 Logically, the right hand should support more weight, since it is closer to the cg.
 In fact, if the right hand is moved directly under the cg, it will support all the weight.
 This situation is exactly analogous to two people carrying a load; the one closer to the cg carries more of its weight.
 Finding the forces and is straightforward, as the next example shows.

 If the pole vaulter holds the pole from near the end of the pole (Figure 9.21), the direction of the force applied by the right hand of the vaulter reverses its direction.